 From Content Wars to Experience Wars

-The streaming industry solved access.
-Now it needs to solve experience.
-A framework for what comes next.
+The streaming industry solved access; now it needs to solve experience.
+A framework for the shift from content wars to experience wars — and what comes next.

 Act I: The Promise